Catenary maintenance vehicle: Design

 Railroad overhead lines must be suspended high enough to allow a sufficient loading gauge for trains to travel beneath them safely.
 This means they are suspended too high for workers to reach by hand.
 Additionally, a specialized vehicle is required to minimize the risk of electric shock when working with overhead wires which are operated at voltages which can be fatal to humans.
 A catenary maintenance vehicle must allow maintenance of way workers to safely access the catenary and facilitate repair, inspection, and replacement of wires as needed.
 A typical catenary maintenance vehicle has two features used to access the catenary: a crane, and a top-mounted platform which can be raised to access the catenary, and lowered when not in use to reduce the vehicle's height.
 This platform can accommodate several workers, and in some vehicles is also capable of rotation.
+Many also include a grounded pantograph that, when raised, grounds the overhead line for additional protection.

 To assist workers in their duties, catenary maintenance vehicles normally include an interior workshop and storage space, along with basic crew amenities such as bathrooms and a kitchen.

 Many catenary maintenance vehicles also are capable of towing other vehicles, which can be used to rescue stalled trains or carry additional maintenance of way equipment such as flatcars to carry supplies like wires.

 For inspection purposes, modern catenary maintenance vehicles often include computers and software that can analyze and store data on catenary conditions.
 Amtrak's Plasser MTW 100 Catenary Inspection and Maintenance Car includes a catenary wire measuring system which is capable of storing data on catenary conditions for up to 100 miles of track.

 In addition to the typical rail based vehicles, some manufacturers also offer road–rail vehicles equipped with lifts and/or cranes to perform the same tasks on a smaller and more flexible platform.